xwpken/opensees-shm-tesseract/README.md

 #### Model

 The structure is a quasi-one-dimensional chain of $12$ serial truss elements.
-Each element uses the `OpenSees` `Steel01` material model with elastic modulus $E=200$ GPa, fixed yield stress $F_y=250$ MPa, and hardening ratio $b=0.02$.
+Each element uses the `OpenSees` `Steel01` material model with elastic modulus $E=200$ GPa, yield stress $F_y=250$ MPa, and hardening ratio $b=0.02$.
 Its independent geometric inputs are the flange and web losses

 ```math
 \boldsymbol\theta_i = [\Delta t_{f,i},\Delta t_{w,i}],